node-class-may-2023/ComIT_Node/git.md

 	> On branch master
 	> nothing to commit, working tree clean
 	```
-* As we just commited our changes there's nothing new to commit
+* As we just committed our changes there's nothing new to commit

 ### `git log`
 * This command shows commit logs